 Email sentiment analysis is the process of evaluating the emotional tone of an email’s content.
 This involves using various techniques to classify the sentiments expressed in the email as positive, negative, or neutral.
 By using email text analytics to analyze the words, phrases, and context within the email, sentiment analysis helps decipher the underlying emotions and intentions of the sender, providing valuable insights into their feelings and attitudes.

-Why is Email Sentiment Analysis Important for Businesses and Individuals?
+Why Email Sentiment Analysis Matters for Businesses and Individuals?

 Improve Customer Service: